 IRP Guidelines and Policies

 Cascade utilizes integrated resource planning to maximize the efficiencies of the Company’s utility operations.
-The planning process includes an assessment of current and future gas load requirements, the possible resource options for serving the projected load requirements, and a selection of the set of least cost resource alternatives with acceptable level of reliability through the use of an optimization model.
-Monte-Carlo simulation tools
+The planning process includes an assessment of current and future gas load requirements, the possible resource options for serving the projected load requirements, and a selection of the set of least cost resource alternatives with acceptable levels of reliability through the use of an optimization model.
+Monte-Carlo simulation tools are utilized to further analyze the results of the optimization model to quantify the range of

-are utilized to further analyze the results of the optimization model to quantify the range of uncertainty in market price and demand due to changes in weather.
+uncertainty in market price and demand due to changes in weather.

 Cascade is subject to regulatory oversight by the Washington Utilities and Transportation Commission (WUTC) and the Oregon Public Utility Commission (OPUC).
 Each commission has established a set of guidelines or rules, which the company’s plan must meet.
 In Washington those guidelines are contained in WAC 480-90-238 and in Oregon the guidelines are found in the Commission Order No. 07-002 in docket UM 1056.
 In general, both Commissions’ guidelines require that the utility develop a range of demand forecasts, examine all feasible resources for meeting that demand whether they are supply-side or demand side and compare them on an equal basis, considering the uncertainty over the planning horizon, develop a 2 year action plan and involve the public and the various stakeholders in the planning process.

 Cascade believes that its IRP meets the substantive requirements of both the Washington and Oregon Commissions.
 This IRP includes a range of demand forecasts that encompass the anticipated forces, both economic and weather-driven, that will impact the load forecasts over the planning horizon.
 The demand side resource section includes an assessment of technically feasible improvements in the efficient use of natural gas.
 The supply resource section includes a discussion of the supply side resource options available including an assessment of conventional and commercially available non- conventional gas supplies, an assessment of opportunities for additional company-owned and contracted storage, and an assessment of the Company’s existing pipeline transportation capability and reliability along with the opportunity for incremental pipeline transportation resources.
 The integration section provides a comparative evaluation of the cost of the various resource options on a consistent and comparable method.
-The resource integration section also describes the integration of the demand forecast and resource evaluations into a long range resource plan describing the strategies designed to reliably meet current and future needs at the lowest reasonable cost to Cascade's ratepayers.
+The resource integration section also describes the incorporation of the demand forecast and resource evaluations into a long range resource plan describing the strategies designed to reliably meet current and future needs at the lowest reasonable cost to Cascade's ratepayers.
 The short-term action plan describes the specific actions the utility will take to implement the long-range integrated resource plan during the next two years and reports on the Company’s progress in meeting its prior 2-year action plan goals.

 Cascade believes all resources described in this IRP have been evaluated on a consistent and comparable basis through the use of its optimization model.
 Uncertainty has been considered in each component of this plan.
-The demand forecast includes a reasonable range of uncertainty as quantified in the low, medium and high load growth scenarios along with the additional simulation analysis calculated through Sendout’s Monte-Carlo functionality that assesses the impacts of weather on the load forecasts.
+The demand forecast includes a reasonable range of uncertainty as quantified in the low, medium and high load growth scenarios along with the additional simulation analysis calculated through Sendout’s® Monte-Carlo functionality that assesses the impacts of weather on the load forecasts.
 The demand side and supply side resource sections describe relative uncertainties regarding reliability, cost and operating constraints and external costs.
 Uncertainties associated with the environmental effects of carbon emissions have also been included through an analysis of the impact of carbon legislation on the portfolio.
-Price volatility and market risks and their impacts on the Company’s long-term resource portfolio have been assessed through the use of the Sendout model.
+Price volatility and market risks and their impacts on the Company’s long-term resource portfolio have been assessed through the use of the Sendout® model.